Difficulty Settings are Important.

 2018 has been a weird year for me, quite a few games have been released that I should love.
-Yet an easily overlooked aspect shared between them has left me unable to enjoy them.
-Difficulty settings and challenge.
-I get bored quickly if I don’t find a game challenging.
-Even if it has features I otherwise would love.
+Yet, an easily overlooked aspect shared between them has left me unable to enjoy them.
+That aspect is difficulty settings and challenge.
+I get bored quickly if I don’t find a game challenging, even if it has the features that I would otherwise love.

 It’s why I am possibly the world’s biggest advocate of difficulty settings.
 They allow the entire spectrum of gamers to have control over what kind of challenge they enjoy most.
 If a game does not offer difficulty settings, it’s very likely to lose an entire point in my review scores.
 I think they are that important.

 Bethesda’s upcoming Fallout 76 is even worse.
-It not only lacks difficulty settings, but when you die you can respawn nearby with little to no penalty.
-(Just a few caps, it’s the in-game currency.)
+It not only lacks difficulty settings but when you die you can respawn nearby with little to no penalty (Just a few caps, it’s the in-game currency.)
 You go right back to what you were doing.
-In terms of functionality, you could grant the player infinite health, literally make them invincible.
+In terms of functionality, you could grant the player infinite health, literally making them invincible.
 It would work the same exact way as it does now.
 I find that absurd.

 In reality, you could smite the child with little effort, but the kid doesn’t know that.
 The thing is, most gamers these days aren’t children, we’re adults.
-We don’t need games to force us to play pretend, we know better.
-We need to be given a choice.
+We don’t need games to force us to play pretend.
+We know better, and we need to be given a choice.
 Some of us prefer hard games, some prefer easy.
-One isn’t better than another, but if you’re locked into one when you wanted the other, your enjoyment suffers and there isn’t much you can do.
+One isn’t better than another, but if you’re locked into one when you wanted the other, your enjoyment suffers, and there isn’t much you can do.

 Red Dead Redemption 2 is another example.
-It commits the cardinal sin of not including difficulty settings, I found the games main missions to be incredibly easy.
+It commits the cardinal sin of not including difficulty settings.
+Plus I found the game’s main missions to be incredibly easy.
 But not only that, it defaults to one of the most extreme forms of auto-aim I have ever seen.
-You push a button and your gun snaps to an enemy.
+You push a button, and your gun snaps to an enemy.
 It’s a game playing itself almost to the level of some of those idle mobile games that require little to no input from the player.
 I can’t imagine many people who enjoy easy difficulty settings want the game playing for them to that degree.
 It can be turned off thankfully.

-However Red Dead Online is on the horizon and something tells me it’s going to be on by default in it also So ether players are going to be aim-botting each other off of horses.
+However, Red Dead Online is on the horizon, and something tells me it’s going to be on by default in it.
+So ether players are going to be aim-botting each other off of horses.
 Or those who disable it are going to be put in separate lobbies.
 This means splitting the player base over a senseless feature that really should be under the accessibility category and not the default way a game is played.

 I feel like developers need to have a bit more faith in gamers’ abilities to adapt and learn, and maybe we need to have that faith in ourselves.
-Somewhere, sometime it seems like it has become an evil thing to need to get better at a game to progress, but you get better at a game just by playing it.
+At some point, it has become an evil thing to need to get better at a game to progress, but you get better at a game just by playing it.
 Which you were going to do anyway right?

 It’s fine to make your game playable by casual’s and even non-gamers, just give us the option to turn up the heat and allow us the ability to fail should we want it.
-With that choice everyone wins, no wins left out in the cold.
+With that choice, everyone wins, no one’s left out in the cold.